dhruv457457/META_COW/README.md

 # 🐮 MetaCowDEX — Social DeFi Trading with Identity & Rewards

 MetaCowDEX is a decentralized exchange that blends token swaps, liquidity provisioning, and social trading into a unified on-chain identity experience.
-Built for the modern DeFi user, MetaCowDEX lets you trade, earn, follow, and build your reputation—all in one place.
+Built for the modern DeFi user, MetaCowDEX lets you trade, earn, follow, and build your reputation—all in one place.a

 > 🔴 **Live Demo:** [https://metacowdex.vercel.app](https://metacowdex.vercel.app)
 > 🟢 **Backend API:** Deployed on Render